MachinisteWeb/EditAtlas/README.md

 #### CSS design ####

-We'll have to dress up your editing window and highlight the editable items by holding "Ctrl", inject the following CSS:
+We'll have to dress up your editing window and highlight the editable items by holding "Ctrl + Alt + E", inject the following CSS:

 ```html
 <link rel="stylesheet" type="text/css" href="stylesheets/edit-atlas.css" />